elastic/kibana/src/plugins/data/public/public.api.md

     type: ES_FIELD_TYPES;
 }

-// Warning: (ae-missing-release-tag) "FieldTypeUnknownError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class FieldTypeUnknownError extends Error {
-    constructor(message: string, spec: FieldSpec);
-    // (undocumented)
-    readonly fieldSpec: FieldSpec;
-}

 // Warning: (ae-missing-release-tag) "Filter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)